vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 - During the transition out of this state:
   - All final settlement cashflows are calculated and applied (settled)
   - Margins are transferred back to general accounts
-- No risk management or price/liquidity monitoring occurs
+- No risk management or price occurs

 ### Settled